eladkarako/exiftool-source/README.md

          want to do this I don't know, but I've included this as an example to illustrate the flexibility of ExifTool.)

-DIAGNOSTICS
+EXIT STATUS
-    The exiftool application exits with a status of 0 on success, or 1 if an error occurred or if all files failed the -if condition (for any of the commands if -execute was used).
+    The exiftool application exits with a status of 0 on success, or 1 if an error occurred, or 2 if all files failed the -if condition (for any of the commands if -execute was used).

 AUTHOR
-    Copyright 2003-2016, Phil Harvey
+    Copyright 2003-2018, Phil Harvey

     This is free software; you can redistribute it and/or modify it under the same terms as Perl itself.